rhsgsa/hybrid-cloud-coolstore/README.md

 ### Multicluster Installation

-01. Provision an `Red Hat OpenShift Container Platform 4 Red Hat Advanced Cluster Management Hub` ([OCP4 ACM Hub](https://demo.redhat.com/catalog?search=Advanced+Cluster+Management&item=babylon-catalog-prod%2Fsandboxes-gpte.ocp4-acm-hub-rhpds.prod)) cluster on `demo.redhat.com` - if you are planning on deploying clusters to the default regions (`ap-southeast-1`, `ap-southeast-2`, `ap-northeast-1`), ensure that you deploy the ACM Hub cluster to a region other than those 3 to avoid problems with the AWS quotas
+01. Provision an `Advanced Cluster Management for Kubernetes Demo` ([OCP4 ACM Hub](https://demo.redhat.com/catalog?search=Advanced+Cluster+Management&item=babylon-catalog-prod%2Fsandboxes-gpte.ocp4-acm-hub-rhpds.prod)) cluster on `demo.redhat.com` - if you are planning on deploying clusters to the default regions (`ap-southeast-1`, `ap-southeast-2`, `ap-northeast-1`), ensure that you deploy the ACM Hub cluster to a region other than those 3 to avoid problems with the AWS quotas

 01. Clone this repo from GitHub and change into the top-level directory where this README file is.